raftedproc/mipt-rust/problems/borrowing/bst/README.md

   Should take a root and return a new rotated root.
 The method [`.take()`](https://doc.rust-lang.org/std/option/enum.Option.html#method.take) of an `Option` is your best friend.
 - Try to write your safe implementation as performant as C or C++ one, without additional moves.
 Remember that checks for "null pointer" don't actually make your code much slower on modern CPUs.
-- Do love functional programming?
-Change `struct Node` to `enum Tree { Node(..), Leaf }` and implement it in functional style!
-Additional pain and joy at the end of solving guaranteed.